 Timmy's Mom: Those gleeful goldfish are right to cheer!

 Even more obvious is how most of Timmy's bad wishes that fuel episode plots could be easily resolved with one counter-wish.
-(Usually handwaved with "Magic can't effect [antagonist]!" or one of Da Rules blocks the counter-wish.)
+(Usually handwaved with "Magic can't effect [antagonist]!" or one of Da Rules blocking the counter-wish.)